yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

 1. For creation: validate that candidate and position exist and are valid using `discover_recruitment_entities` and `discover_job_entities` respectively.
-Also, validate that the assigned recruiter exists and has a "recruiter" role using `discover_user_entities`
+Also, validate that the assigned recruiter exists and has a "recruiter" role using `discover_user_employee_entities`
 2. For updates: validate that application exists using `discover_recruitment_entities`
 3. Create or update the job application with the information provided using `manage_job_application`
 4. Create an audit entry for application operation using `manage_audit_logs`